API Reference

 class SyncTransport class

 Synchronous version of Transport.request.
-Same arguments, same semantics; blocks until done.
+Same arguments (incl. the per-call retry_policy override), same semantics; blocks until done.

 def close() → None · def __enter__() · def __exit__(*exc)